SunatP/ITCS451_AI/Project/README.md

 ## Patch Fixes

     1. V3.1 Fixed a corner case where both players skipped or returned invalid moves.
     2. V3.0 The search function is now required to return move by setting the values of the output_move argument.
 The function definition of the search function is also changed.
 This is to fix the global interpreter lock where a timer will not work in the previous version.
+(Credit: "Dai Kyo" division)
     3. V2.0 Added a transition function to "simulate" a move.
+(Credit: Tanawin) And improved error handling.
     4. V1.0 Fixed a bug that a black player is always the active player.
+(Credit: Sunat)
     5. V0.1 Uploaded project template

 Othello with AI by using minimax with Alpha-beta pruning Algorithm